Sabbani-Nandini/SmartTrafficManagementSystem/README.md

 sudo make altinstall
 # 5. Check Python version
-Now Python is installed you can check the version using the following command. python3.8 -V
+Now Python is installed you can check the version using the following command.

+python3.8 -V
 # 6. Make Python 3.8 as the default version
-If you want to use python 3.8 as a default version you can create an alias.echo "alias python=/usr/local/bin/python3.8" >> ~/.bashrc
+If you want to use python 3.8 as a default version you can create an alias.

+echo "alias
+python=/usr/local/bin/python3.8" >> ~/.bashrc
 Then source the .bashrc file.
 source ~/.bashrc
 # 7. Check Python Version
 After creating an alias check the python version again.

-KESHAV MEMORIAL INSTITUTE OF TECHNOLOGY | Smart Traffic Light Management System 30 python -V
+python -V
 Python 3.8.0
 Now you have successfully installed Python 3.8 on Raspberry Pi.